 Years ago, people advocated retiring as early as possible.
 An aspect of the American dream.
 More recently the 4-hour work week.
 There is only so much golf or tennis you can play.
 Much of the workforce lost significant wealth especially in retirement accounts during the recession and now again with the Pandemic.
 How will they cope?
 How will they refill their coffers?
 How will those who can retire, or perhaps more importantly those that cannot replace their work, use their free time?
 How will they live?

 Management Paradigm is a comprehensive system illustrating the importance of management and clarity of communications.
 It provides participants with knowledge, processes, and skills that are transferable.
-Participants will recognize the portability and transferability of what they’ve learned as a key to their own personal empowerment.
-They can take all they have learned about organization dynamics and their own natural tendencies and heightened self- awareness with them, ensuring they can proactively manage their work life experience wherever they are.
+Participants will recognize the portability and transferability of what they’ve learned as a key to their own self confidence and personal empowerment.
+They can take their knowledge of accountable managerial processes and organization dynamics coupled with their own appreciation of their natural tendencies and heightened self- awareness with them, ensuring they can proactively manage their work life experience wherever they are.

 Management Paradigm – Part 1- Year 1